savoirfairelinux/cqfd/README.md

     $ cqfd run make clean
     $ cqfd run "make linux-dirclean && make foobar-dirclean"

+When ``cqfd`` is running, the current directory is mounted by Docker as a volume.
+As a result, all the build artefacts generated inside the container are still accessible in this directory.

 Release

 The release command behaves exactly like run, but creates a release